victronenergy/dbus-modem/README.md

 ## Hardware watchdog
 To cope with lockups or other issues, there is a watchdog IC watching over the Simcom.
-Its configured such that the startup delay is 60s.
-And normal delay is 10s.
+Its configured such that both the startup delay and subsequent normal delay are 60s.
+Note that in practice its more, and probably varies.
+We've seen 90s.
 Its output is connected to the reset pin on the Simcom.

-The watchdog is connected to the modem gpio with two pins:
+The reset is on a GPIO of the Simcom:

-1. WD_SET0 to GPIO41
-2. WD_WDI to GPIO44
+* WD_WDI to GPIO44

 For both pins we store a default config to the modem eeprom, see below.

 To wait, or not to wait, for the first edge?
 If anything goes wrong in between the modem powering up, and the script sending the first edge, the mechanism will be stuck.
 Hence we decided to have the hardware watchdog active from the start.
 Not waiting for the first edge.
-GPIO41 must be set high for that.

 ## D-Bus
 The following read-only values are exported under the com.victronenergy.modem service: